Cugtyt/FaceRecog/README.md

 This repo is my graduation project, Face Recognition.
 The whole code I used is in code folder.
-I use Keras to design net architecture(ptorch is not finished, and will not be append), trian and analyse, for ConvNet visualization, I use Keras-vis, it is convient and help a lot.
+I use Keras to design net architecture(ptorch is not finished, and will not be append), trian and analyse, for convnet visualization, I use Keras-vis, it is convient and helps a lot.

 I experiment SGD, RMSProp and Adam on Vanilla CNN, and found Adam > RMSProp > SGD.